HarshiniR4/fashion-dashboard-app/README.md

 - SQL script for setting up and initializing the PostgreSQL database.
 - Defines the schema for tables including stock companies, stock data, stock forecasts, event impact, repeating events, event dates, event names, and fashion brands.
 - Inserts initial sample data into the database.

+### Stock Forecast Methods
+The stock forecast methods utilize the ARIMA model to predict future stock prices based on historical data.
+The key steps include:
+- **Fetching Historical Data**: Using the yfinance library to retrieve historical stock prices.
+- **Generating Forecasts**: Applying the ARIMA model to generate forecasts for future stock prices.
+- **Storing Forecasts**: Saving the forecasted data in the PostgreSQL database for later use.

+### Event Impact Calculation
+The event impact calculation involves analyzing how specific fashion events affect stock prices.
+The key steps include:
+- **Fetching Event Data**: Retrieving event dates and descriptions from the CFDA website.
+- **Analyzing Stock Prices**: Comparing stock prices before and after each event to measure the impact.
+- **Calculating Impact Metrics**: Computing metrics such as average impact, positive/negative impacts, and generating visual graphs.

+### Recommended Stock Prediction
+The recommended stock prediction identifies stocks with strong performance metrics for investment.
+The key steps include:
+- **Analyzing Performance Metrics**: Evaluating stocks based on average return, volatility, cumulative return, sentiment trend, and event impact.
+- **Filtering Stocks**: Selecting stocks that meet the criteria for investment, such as positive average return and lower volatility.
+- **Generating Recommendations**: Providing a list of recommended stocks with detailed performance metrics.

 ## Contributing
 Contributions are welcome!
 Please create a new branch for each feature or bug fix and submit a pull request for review.